kachristensen/Current-Dnd-Campaigns/Session Notes/12 - Title - July 7th, 2025.md

 - Rem, Ria, Lewis, and Annica walked out of the camp with the prisoners in restraints.
 	- I told Valindra we should stay far back in case they're being followed.
 But we didn't notice anything.
 	- Ria said they were able to negotiate for their release.
 - Valindra and I spoke, I urged her to use judgement and maintain secrecy.
 She asked about me insulting the whore of a mother.
 I asked about her family.
 She remembers flashes of her mother.
 She asked if I was a mother, I said once, a long time ago.
+My kind don't often have kids so it was a shock.
+I talked to her about raising corpse moths in an apiary, said maybe I would raise the party as my kids.

 - Vethitov = my love (Draconic)